 The two statues below show Li Naomasa, one of the 4 guardians of Tokugawa on horseback.
 He famously outfitted his troops in red armour earning them the name the Red Devils.
 This statue is outside the train station.
 The second statue is of Li Naosuke, also of the Li clan, who rose to become Chief Minister of the Tokugawa Shogunate in 1858.
 He helped open Japan to the outside world but his role was cut short when he was assassinated outside Edo Castle in 1860 by Mito loyalists.
 This statue is within the castle gardens.

 We travelled by Shinkansen and local train, all of which were covered by the Japan Rail Pass.
 If you aren’t using the pass there are cheaper options using only local trains which will take a little longer.

-The castle, garden & museum combo ticket cost Y1000 for an adult entry and is open each day from 8.30am until 5.30pm.
+The castle, garden & museum combo ticket costs Y1000 for an adult entry and is open each day from 8.30 am until 5.30 pm.
 Information pamphlets and some signs were available in English and we found the staff in the museum also had good English when we had a minor problem, they were as always in Japan, incredibly helpful.

 There are toilet facilities available within the castle grounds and museum.
 Souvenirs are for sale from a kiosk outside the main keep but I’d suggest purchasing food and drink prior to entry.

 If you only had the opportunity to visit one castle in Japan I would recommend Himeji-jo, its size and situation are truly impressive.
 I do think Hikone-jo was well worth a visit though, especially if you could visit in a season other than winter.
 The view from the Tenshu would have been breathtaking had it not been for the mist which obscured the lake and much as the surrounding town.